Music of Tanzania: Rock

-One of the most internationally famous rock musician, Freddie Mercury, born Farrokh Bulsara into the Indian Parsi community of Stone Town, Zanzibar, moved to England after the Zanzibar Revolution over through British, and later Arab, colonial rule.
-He rose to worldwide fame as the lead singer, and a songwriter and instrumentalist, of the rock music group Queen.
-Neither Mr. Mercury, or the band Queen, ever performed in Tanzania.
-Their only African performance being the very controversial 1983 Works Tour where Queen disregarded UN Sanctions and performed in Apartheid South Africa to widespread condemnation by audiences and artists worldwide.
+One of the most internationally famous rock musicians, Freddie Mercury, born Farrokh Bulsara into the Indian Parsi community of Stone Town, Zanzibar, moved to England after the Zanzibar Revolution overthrew British, and later Arab, colonial rule.
+He rose to worldwide fame as the lead singer, and a songwriter and instrumentalist of the rock music group Queen.
+Neither Freddie Mercury, nor the band Queen, ever performed in Tanzania.
+Their only African performance being the very controversial 1983 Works Tour where Queen disregarded UN Sanctions and performed in apartheid South Africa to widespread condemnation by audiences and artists worldwide.
 The Mercury House, a former home of the Bulsara family, opened as a souvenir store in Stone Town, Zanzibar, in 2002.
 It opened as a museum to Freddie Mercury on 24 November 2019.

 Distribution and access to music

 The mushrooming of FM music stations and reasonable production studios has been a major boost to the music industry in Tanzania.
-Contemporary artists like Diamond Platnumz, Harmonize, Juma Nature, Nandy, Rayvanny, Ali Kiba, Lady Jaydee, Mr. Nice, Elja Eks, Mr. II, Cool James, Dully Sykes, Professor Jay and many others command a huge audience of followers in the country and neighbouring countries.
+Contemporary artists like Diamond Platnumz, Harmonize, Juma Nature, Nandy, Rayvanny, Ali Kiba, Lady Jaydee, Mr. Nice, Mr. II, Cool James, Dully Sykes, Professor Jay and many others command a huge audience of followers in the country and neighbouring countries.

 More information about Tanzanian music and events can be found on the various web portals that have sprung up recently.
 Tanzania has an enormously high growth rate for internet technologies, estimated at up to 500% per year.
 Because costs for computers are still quite high, many users share connections at internet cafes or at work.naomba.com business directory, tanzaniadirectory.info Movie, and Sports information, and Arusha locality information all are part of an increasing number of websites dedicated to the region.
 Digital Tanzania music downloads are mostly done by free download websites and music platforms like iTunes, Google Music, etc.